katilp/TagAndProbe/README.md

 ## Work in progress!

+To do:
+- filter validated runs
+- clean producer

 Configuration files for the Tag-and-probe method to be used with the CMS Open Data

 This repository contains two configuration files, one to produce a root tree with the desired variables and the selection criteria, the other to do the fitting and to derive the efficiency value(s) for the selection criteria in question.